Everything you need to know about the Ethereum Fusaka upgrade

 What Should Stakers Do?

-• Stay Informed: Follow stakefish’s communications and official Ethereum Foundation updates for the latest news and technical guidance.
+• Stay Informed: Follow official Ethereum Foundation and stakefish channels for client release announcements and final activation dates.

 Conclusion

-For stakers, Fusaka means supporting a stronger, more efficient Ethereum network and benefiting from its long-term growth.
+For stakers, this means supporting a stronger, more efficient Ethereum network, and benefiting from its long-term growth.

 Ready to stake ETH with a trusted validator?